 Cup Warmer

-Although the Gaggia Accademia is full of features that allow you to customize just about every aspect of coffee and milk foam production, don’t think for a second that this machine isn’t easy to set up and use right out of the box.
+Although the Gaggia Accademia is full of features that allow you to customize just about every aspect of coffee and milk foam production, don’t think for a second that this super automatic espresso machine isn’t easy to set up and use right out of the box.

 Sure, this is a sophisticated coffee maker, but it’s also been designed to be user friendly and intuitive.
 After all, that’s the whole point of a super automatic machine!